 The era of big data started years ago, but as more industries learn the insights that can be gathered by collecting and analyzing data, the small tweaks information can provide can be the difference between a guest thinking all hotels are largely the same, to one flag standing out, one property becoming a preferred place to stay, one that gets recommended to others.

 As we proceed into the future, it is clear that the broader themes affecting the hospitality industry are communications efficiency and mass customization.
 From integrated cloud communications to touchless, interactive service, the potential for the hospitality industry to revolutionize the guest experience has never been as imminent as it is today.
-With limited travel and reduced occupancy caused by the global crisis, these advancements are timely and necessary to the long-term success of these organizations.
+The global crisis changed the ways people communicate, work and expect businesses to engage with them, and these advancements are timely and necessary to the long-term success of these organizations.